vega/altair/doc/user_guide/marks/geoshape.rst

 provides a convenient interface for a particular type of horizontal or vertical concatenation of a dataset where one field contain multiple ``variables``.

-Unfortunately, the following open issue https://github.com/altair-viz/altair/issues/2369 will make the following not work for geographic visualization:
+Unfortunately, until https://github.com/altair-viz/altair/issues/2369 is resolved regular faceting will not work for geographic visualization:

 .. altair-plot::